Chapter 4. Configuring the Block Storage service (cinder)

-The Block Storage service (cinder) provides access to remote block storage devices through volumes to provide persistent storage.
-The Block Storage service has three mandatory services; api, scheduler, and volume; and one optional service, backup.
+You can use the Block Storage service (cinder) to access remote block storage devices through volumes for persistent storage.
+The service has three mandatory components, api, scheduler, and volume, and one optional component, backup.

 All Block Storage services use the cinder section of the OpenStackControlPlane custom resource (CR) for their configuration: